yeahdongcn/kustohelmize/README.md

     $(KUSTOMIZE) build config/default | kubectl apply -f -
 ```

-`make deploy` will create the YAML file with `kustomize` and deploy it into the cluster.
-This might be good enough during development, but may not very helpful for end-users.
+Running `make deploy` will create the YAML file with `kustomize` and deploy it into the cluster.
+This might be sufficient during development but may not be very helpful for end-users.

-We can slightly duplicate the target and update it like this:
+We can slightly modify the target and update it like this:

 ```Makefile
 .PHONY: helm